Get in touch

 As a nation of pet lovers, it’s no great surprise that who gets to keep the dog, cat or other animal on separation is often a very contentious issue.
 It is estimated that 20% of separating couples will be involved in pet custody disputes following relationship breakdown and this is an issue we are encountering on a more regular basis when meeting with clients.

-Although research by the Dogs Trust1 has shown that a family dog lives longer than an average marriage, few couples actually consider what will happen to their pets in the event that they separate.
+Although a family dog will often live longer than an average marriage, few couples actually consider what will happen to their pets in the event that they separate.
 Couples facing this decision on divorce, an already stressful and emotional time, often find it difficult to take a rational approach to this issue.